vtex-apps/release-notes/docs/2019-week-39-40/store-v2-edition.md

 ## What has changed

-Previously, any store that wanted to run on `store` v2 (whether a new one or an already live store still running on v1) needed to manually install each component compatible with the latest version.
+Previously, any store that wanted to run on `store` v2 (whether a new one or an already live store still running on v1) needed to manually install each app compatible with the latest version.

-With this new feature, **all necessary components compatible with** `store` **v2 are compiled in an Edition**.
-This means that when you install the Store v2 Edition in your store, it will be ready to run on `store` v2 using all its components with compatibility error-free.
+With this new feature, **all necessary apps compatible with** `store` **v2 are compiled in an Edition**.
+This means that when you install the Store v2 Edition in your store, it will be ready to run on `store` v2 using all its apps with compatibility error-free.

 ## Main advantages

-Store v2 Edition simplifies the entire **going live process** for new stores, as well as the **transaction process** for stores from `store`v1 to v2, solving compatibility issues quickly and easily.
+Store v2 Edition simplifies the entire **going live process** for new stores, as well as the **transaction process** for stores from `store` v1 to v2, solving compatibility issues quickly and easily.

 ## What you need to do